 The induction variable var takes on, successively, the operands of the expression expr.
 There are a few exceptions.

-First, if expr is an expression sequence, it does not have operands as such, but the induction variable var iterates over the operands of the list [expr].
-If expr is a table, the loop iterates over [entries](expr).
-(For more information on entries, see Extracting Data (page 143).)
-The order in which these entries are visited is not specified and may vary from one session to another.
-Finally, if expr is an rtable, the loop iterates over the order of the iteration is not specified.
+- First, if expr is an expression sequence, it does not have operands as such, but the induction variable var iterates over the operands of the list [expr]. - If expr is a table, the loop iterates over [entries](expr).
+(For more information on entries, see Extracting Data (page 145).)
+The order in which these entries are visited is not specified and may vary from one session to another. - Finally, if expr is an rtable, the loop iterates over the entries of expr, but the order of the iteration is not specified.